 Self-publishing is about the author doing everything, so it is easy to define.
 You don’t need a publisher to do it.

-Publishing is a big decision, so pay attention to what the publisher is promising to do for you.
+Publishing is a big decision.
+So pay close attention to what the publisher is promising to do for you.

-If the only promise is to list your book on the publisher’s website, that is not marketing, promoting and selling your book.
+If the only promise is to list your book on the publisher’s website and social media, that is not marketing, promoting, and selling your book.

-Most vanity publishers attract next to no website traffic, so no one is going to see your book on the site and buy it.
+Most vanity publishers attract next to no website traffic.
+So no one is going to see your book on their site and buy it.